When you move into a new property, you don’t want unpleasant surprises.

 Selling your property with peace of mind

-If you’re selling a home and are unsure of some information relating to it – perhaps work was done years before you owned it and you do not have the relevant documentation – you can protect yourself with indemnity insurance which your conveyancer can help you buy.
+If you’re selling a home and are unsure of some information relating to it, you can protect yourself with an indemnity policy which your conveyancer can help you buy.

 Sell your house fast